sourcemeta/learnjsonschema.com/content/2020-12/validation/required.markdown

 * The value of this keyword must be an array.
 * Elements of this array, if any, must be strings, and must be unique.
 * Omitting this keyword has the same behavior as an empty array.
-* The `required` keyword can also be used within nested object schemas.

 ## Examples